Index / Blog / Is Python Good for Big Applications?

 The client agreed with our proposal and decided to implement the solution using Python with Granian.
 However, the client requested that we provide all the developments we made on the other technologies as well.
 We are currently finalizing the project’s architecture and detailing the requirements to make sure the final concept fully meets the client’s goals.

 Evrone offers analytics and consulting services tailored to the needs and capabilities of our clients.
-Our experienced specialists will propose a technically sound and economically advantageous solution that will enable your business to grow, whether it involves data analysis with Python or real-time data processing!
+Our experienced specialists will propose a technically sound and economically advantageous solution that will enable your business to grow.
+Whether it involves data analysis with Python, real-time data processing, or leveraging our outsource Python development services, we are here to help you achieve your goals efficiently and effectively.

 Let’s talk about you